ervandew/eclim/src/doc/content/vim/common/vcs.rst

     .. note::

-      Currenlty redmine is only partially supported with mercial since it uses local revision numbers instead of the universal change set ids.
+      Currenlty redmine is only partially supported with mercurial since redmine uses local revision numbers instead of the universal change set ids.

   Ex.
 An example using viewvc.